Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Binaries "Previous section in reading order")]   [[\>](#Building-NetCDF-Without-HDF5 "Next section in reading order")]       [[\<\<](#Binaries "Beginning of this chapter or previous chapter")]   [[Up](#Top "Up section")]   [[\>\>](#Building-on-Unix "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------- ----------------------------------------------------------------------- --- --------------------------------------------------------------------- --------------------------- -------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-2. Quick Instructions for Installing NetCDF on Unix {.chapter}
+2. Quick Instructions for Installing NetCDF on Unix
 ===================================================

 Who has time to read long installation manuals these days?